Most people are familiar with tummy troubles like diarrhea and constipation.

 The severity of the pain increases quickly, usually within hours.

 Nausea, vomiting, and lack of appetite

-You might think you are battling stomach bug because of the early signs of appendicitis.
+You might think you are battling stomach bug because of the early signs.

 After all, nausea, vomiting, and lack of appetite are the most common symptoms of stomach bug.

 But when they accompany the pain, you need to be careful.